How to Configure a Cisco Switch using GNS3 Basically

 show ip interface brief

-You can also control the router interfaces with the same command.
+You can also check Router ports with the same command.

 show ip interface brief

-When you ping the VMware PC via VPCS, you can see that the operation was successful.
+When you ping the VMware PC via VPCS, you can observe that the process completes successfully.

 Ping the Virtual Machine